ludavid15/myblog/myapp/src/posts/bayes.md

 The Fisher Information is a measure of how much information a random variable X carries about an unknown parameter θ of a statistical model.
 It quantifies the amount of information available in the observed data to estimate the parameter θ.

 $$I(\theta) = \mathbb{E} \left[ \left( \frac{d}{d\theta} \log f(X \mid \theta) \right)^2 \right]$$

+# References

+<v-divider :thickness="5"></v-divider>

+*This post is written primarily from notes I took as part of an online course on Bayes Theorem.
+Accessed through Coursera.*